dgwnu/ng-joint/projects/ng-joint/src/lib/shapes/angular/element/angular-element.component.md

 }
 ```

-Example _HTML-template_ with bi-directional binding:
+Example _HTML-template_ to be used as _templateUrl: './bi-dir-bind-ng-element-example.component.html'_ file in the _BiDirBindNgElementExampleComponent_

 ```html
 <ng-joint-dia-paper